 1 7

-The Maat Foundation for Peace, Development, and Human Rights organized a discussion session titled "Transnational Organized Crime: A Human Rights Perspective," with the participation of a select group of African experts and legal experts.
-The session was held on the sidelines of the 83rd session of the NGO Forum, preceding the 83rd session of the African Commission on Human and Peoples' Rights, held in the Gambian capital, Banjul.
+Maat for Peace, Development, and Human Rights organized a discussion session titled "Transnational Organized Crime: A Human Rights Perspective," featuring a selection of African experts and human rights advocates.
+This event took place on the sidelines of the 83rd session of the African Commission on Human and Peoples' Rights in Banjul, Gambia.

-The session was moderated by Professor Abdel Rahman Pasha, Executive Director of Maat Foundation, who raised key questions about the role of the African Commission in addressing the crisis of transnational organized crime, the impact of transnational organized crime on women, and its work within Sudan.
+The session was moderated by Abd al-Rahman Basha, Executive Director of Maat, who posed key questions regarding the role of the African Commission in addressing the crisis of transnational organized crime and its impact on women and their work within Sudan.

-For his part, Naji Moulay Lahcen, head of the Independent Human Rights Network in North Africa, emphasized that crime is on the rise in the Sahel and North Africa.
-He called on governments to work together to issue draft resolutions to combat and control organized crime, whether thematic or national resolutions.
-He also called for intensified coordination between governments, civil society, and stakeholders to improve information exchange to combat this dangerous phenomenon.
+Naji Moulay Lahsen, Executive Director of the Network of the Independent Commission for Human Rights in North Africa, confirmed that crime is escalating significantly in the Sahel and North African regions.
+He urged governments to collaborate in developing resolution projects to combat and control organized crime, whether through thematic or national resolutions.
+He also called for intensified coordination between governments, civil society, and stakeholders to improve information exchange to combat this serious phenomenon.

-The session concluded with a set of recommendations, most notably that governments assume their responsibilities in accordance with the African Charter, support civil society organizations in documenting cross-border violations, and integrate women's issues into the debate on organized crime.
+The session concluded with a set of recommendations, notably that governments should assume their responsibilities according to the African Charter, support civil society organizations in documenting cross-border violations, and integrate women's issues into the core discussions on organized crime.

 Topics